August 1922

 Walsh (2018), pg 196

-Michael Collins is shot dead in an ambush at Béal na mBláth, Co Cork.
-More Detail
+Michael Collins is killed in an ambush at Béal na mBláth, Co Cork.
+Collins was 31 years old at the time of his death.

 O'Farrell P (1997), pg xxii; Hopkinson (1988), pg 176-179; Macardle (1999), pgs 777-778; Curran J M (1980), pgs 248-250; Phoenix (1994), pgs150